kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md

 ### §93.133   Exceptions.

-Except as provided in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.130   Suspension of allocations.|§93.130]], the provisions of §[[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.123   High density traffic airports.|§93.123]] and 93.125 do not apply to—
+Except as provided in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.130   Suspension of allocations.|§93.130]], the provisions of [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.123   High density traffic airports.|§§93.123]] and 93.125 do not apply to—

 \(a\) The Newark Airport, Newark, NJ;